Welcome to today's edition of the Rush 24-7 podcast.

 You won't do what really needs to be done for this country.

-Uh by by these super citizens uh crossing the border.
+Oh, but we're going to be saved now by these super citizens crossing the border.

-I mean, the the the the the future, the backbone of America here is how they're being portrayed.
+And as some downtrodden group wandering aimlessly through deserts, thunderstorms, hurricanes, I mean, the future, the backbone of America here is how they're being portrayed.

 My friends, as I have been saying a lot lately, don't doubt me.